Latest Book Release

 My Son the Philosopher

-Riding on the early train, Jean-Paul Riposte, a wine merchant from a fashionable section of Paris, was traveling to the southern town of Toulouse to visit his mother.
+RIDING ON THE EARLY TRAIN, Jean-Paul Riposte, a wine merchant from a fashionable section of Paris, was traveling to the southern town of Toulouse to visit his mother.
 Never married, Monsieur Riposte spent his holidays with the woman who had raised him, his father having died when Jean-Paul was only three.
 Monday was Bastille Day; his shop closed, Jean-Paul would spend the extra day in Toulouse, and return home in the evening.

 to read the entire story click on title above